Eliagiac/lunarr-chess-engine/README.md

-# White Widow
+# Lunarr

 Chess engine written in C#, compliant with the UCI protocol.

-There's a few options to play against White Widow:
+There's a few options to play against Lunarr:
-- Challenge the bot on Lichess: https://lichess.org/@/WhiteWidowBot.
+- ~~Challenge the bot on Lichess: https://lichess.org/@/WhiteWidowBot.~~
 - Run the excecutable file found in [Releases](https://github.com/Eliagiac/white-widow/releases), using a chess GUI such as [Arena](http://www.playwitharena.de/).

 ## Board Representation and Move Generation